ENUSEC/PubQuiz/questions.md

 > Lake Baikal

 5. Well known as the longest river in the world, through how many countries does the Nile flow?
->11
+> 11

-6. The Kingdom of Denmark officially consists of what autonomous countries?
+6. The Kingdom of Denmark officially consists of what autonomous countries (exluding Denmark of course)?
-> Denmark, Greenland and Faroe Islands
+> Greenland and Faroe Islands

 7. Which two EU member states have top-level domain codes that are the reverse of one another?
 > Sweden and Spain